Pattern Formation for Fat Robots with Memory: Preliminaries

 \section{Preliminaries}

 Consider a set of $n\geq 1$ anonymous robots $R=\{r_1,r_2,\ldots,r_n\}$ operating in the Euclidean plane $\mathbb{R}^2$.
-The number of robots $n$ is not assumed to be known to the robots.
+The number of robots is not assumed to be known to the robots.
 We assume that each robot $r_i\in R$ is a non-transparent disk with diameter 1.
 The center of the robot $r_i$ is denoted $c_i$, and the position of $c_i$ is also said to be the position of $r_i$.
 We denote by $\dist(r_i,r_j)$ the Euclidean distance between the two robots $c_i$ to $c_j$.
 For simplicity, we use $r_i$ to denote both the robot $r_i$ and the position of its center $c_i$.
 Each robot $r_i$ has its own coordinate system, and it knows its position with respect to this coordinate system.
-Robots may not agree on the orientation of their coordinate systems.
+Note that robots do not necessarily agree on the orientation of their coordinate systems.
 However, since all the robots are of unit size, they implicitly agree on the notion of unit length.

 Each robot has a camera to take a snapshot of the plane and the distance that is visible to this camera is infinite, provided that there are no obstacles blocking its view (i.e., another robot) \cite{Agathangelou2013}.
-Following the fat robot model \cite{Agathangelou2013,Czyzowicz2009}, we assume that a robot $r_i$ can see another robot $r_j$ if there is at least one point on the bounding circle of $r_j$ that is visible to $r_i$.
+Following the fat robot model \cite{Agathangelou2013,Czyzowicz2009}, we assume that a robot $r_i$ can see another robot $r_j$ if there exists a point on the bounding circle of $r_j$ that is visible to some point on the bounding circle of $r_i$.
 Similarly, we say that a point $p$ in the plane is visible to a robot $r_i$ if there is a point $p_i$ on the bounding circle of $r_i$ such that the straight line segment $\overline{p_i p}$ does not intersect any other robot.